-The Chairperson informed the Joint Assembly that three public questions had been accepted and that the questions would be taken at the start of the relevant agenda item, with details of the questions and a summary of the responses provided in Appendix A of the minutes.
+The Chairperson informed the Executive Board that two public questions had been accepted and that the questions would be taken at the start of the relevant agenda item, with details of the questions and a summary of the responses provided in Appendix A of the minutes.

-It was noted that all three questions related to Agenda Item 6 (Greater Cambridge Greenways - Barton, Horningsea, Melbourn, and Sawston).
+It was noted that both questions related to Agenda Item 6 (Greater Cambridge Greenways - Barton, Horningsea, Melbourn, and Sawston).